 (conducted in 1985 by Riccardo Muti, with the Philadelphia Orchestra)

 Hector Berlioz's jaw-dropping "Symphonie Fantastique" was just the ticket, to make the young Parisian composer famous outside his city.
-It can rightly lay claim, to being more "radical" , "revolutionary" or "unprecedented" than perhaps any other symphonic work, of the first third of the nineteenth century, and that is saying something !
+It can possibly lay a claim, to being more "radical" , "revolutionary" or "unprecedented" than perhaps any other symphonic work of the first third of the nineteenth century, and that IS saying something!

 And yet, the symphony was born of something quite simple ; Berlioz's unrequited love and passion, for the Irish actress Harriet Smithson, whom he later married - being impressed by Belioz's works -, but at the time of the symphony's composition, seemed far from attainable, to the romantic French composer.